BLaZeKiLL/VloxyEngine/README.md

 openupm add io.codeblaze.vloxyengine
 ```

-> While UPM is supported via OpenUPM, it is still recommended to add **Vloxy Engine** directly too the project as a package.
+> While UPM is supported via OpenUPM, it is still recommended to add **Vloxy Engine** directly to the project as a package.
 > With source access you would get the maximum control and freedom to tune the engine to your use case.